Copy files or folders. Implementing this function is optional but it will speedup the copy operation.

 The file metadata about the file.

-Subscribe to events in the file or folder denoted by uri
+Subscribe to events in the file or folder denoted by uri.

 The editor will call this function for files and folders.
 In the latter case, the